appinlet/PayWeb_Zen_Cart/README.md

 # PayWeb_Zen_Cart
 ## PayGate Zen Cart plugin v1.0.4 for Zen Cart v1.5.7

 This is the PayGate PayWeb3 plugin for Zen Cart.
-Please feel free to contact the PayGate support team at support@paygate.co.za should you require any assistance.
+Please feel free to contact the PayGate support team at supportsa@dpogroup.com should you require any assistance.

 ## Installation
 [![How To Setup PayGate PayWeb for ZenCart](https://appinlet.com/wp-content/uploads/2021/01/How-To-Setup-PayGate-PayWeb-for-ZenCart.jpg)](http://www.youtube.com/watch?v=AUGkcxVzeFo "How To Setup PayGate PayWeb for ZenCart")